ramonfontes/vnd/README.md

 # Miscellaneous
 Whether you want to colaborate with VND, you can reach me via email (ramonreisfontes@gmail.com).
-At the moment I am PhD Student (focusing on SDN and NFV, mainly) and unfortunately I don't have time to continue on VND.
+At the moment I am PhD Student (focusing on SDN and NFV, mainly) and unfortunately I can't continue working on VND.
 Therefore, let me know if you improve the code, please. ;)